bcobo/SIRENA/doc/SIRENAfunctions.rst

         Number of consecutive samples up for threshold trespassing

-    .. cpp:member:: int samplesDown

-        Number of consecutive samples below the threshold to look for other pulse

     .. cpp:member:: double nSgms

         Number of quiescent-signal standard deviations to establish the threshold through the kappa-clipping algorithm